Bluescape/helm/charts/bluescape-monitoring-dashboards-2/README.md

 You'll have to transpose these directions with whichever [test] cluster you, the reader, is working in.

-Note that if the `bluescape-monitoring-dashboards` are already installed on your cluster, you'll need to re-use the same deployment name under which those were installed with helm before.
+Note that if the `bluescape-monitoring-dashboards-3-3` are already installed on your cluster, you'll need to re-use the same deployment name under which those were installed with helm before.